cecilpert/old_CSTB/README.md

 ### Construct a database

-The github archive does not provide genome database.
+The github archive does not provide genome database for local version.
 You can construct one with the scripts pre_treatment.py.

-*** To complete... ***
+** To complete... **

 ### Local version
 Go to CSTB folder and execute the shell script "run.command".
 This script executes Flask and you can go to the local adress http://127.0.0.1:5000/ to access graphical interface.